alexsmiffers/PrecisionLanding/README.md

 * print on white filament and paint the insides
 * need to make sure you switch to small aruco detection while both are in frame, position the smaller aruco next to the origin corner for this reason.
 * need to use a dedicated hardware or software thread for camera to avoid simply reading from the buffer.
+* minimum send rate is 1Hz
+* tcp, control sim using console is hard
+* use apm planner if possible
+*